araoko/hmail-log-parser/README.md

 -s <sessionID>
     selects only log records with the specified session ID (integer). cannot be used with -session

+-h <hour>
+    selects only log records in the specified hour (0-23). it determins the hour by truncating the time. eg. 13:30:35.345 will be selected for hour 13

 -server
     when included, only records from the SMTP server (SMTPD) is selected. cannot be used with -client